GuitarGuy99/Notion-Automated-Recon/README.md

 ![image](https://user-images.githubusercontent.com/122157280/211155458-fe4f03a8-3f2d-46d0-8dcc-8c000735dcc0.png)
 ![image](https://user-images.githubusercontent.com/122157280/211155476-ea071657-cc68-4f2f-92b8-6225d693a555.png)

 Next we need to add the parent page token of where the writups will be created.
-This can be found in the URL of the Notion Page:
+This can be found in the URL of the Notion Page and will be specific to your notion account:

 ![image](https://user-images.githubusercontent.com/122157280/211157411-9e969f7f-c025-458e-9ba2-adfbac83cc13.png)